Really, Scott? Isn't the title redundant? We all take travel photos at Walt Disney World, don't we?

 Well, yes and no. While photos taken at any Disney property can be considered travel photographs, do they tell a story?
 Do they give someone looking at the photo a sense of place?
 Travel photography should do both.

 Last fall, Ocean Spray and Disney combined to create the Cranberry Bog Exhibit.
 My photo below shows the location of the exhibit in Epcot during the Food and Wine Festival.
 I used a small aperture of f/16 to keep everything in focus from the flowers all the way back to Spaceship Earth including the guests surrounding the exhibit.
+This is called using hyperfocus.

 Ocean Spray's Cranberry Bog Exhibit at Epcot.